 As a partner to the biopharmaceutical and laboratory industries, Sartorius operates in future-oriented and high-growth sectors.
-The significant opportunities generated by the various market and technology trends are described in detail in the sections entitled "Conditions in the Sectors" and "Outlook for the Sectors" on pages 35 and 87, respectively.
+The significant opportunities generated by the various market and technology trends are described in detail in the sections entitled "Conditions in the Sectors" and "Outlook for the Sectors".

 The company's own assessments rank Sartorius as one of the global market leaders in many subsegments and product areas.
 Based on its quality products, high degree of brand awareness, and established customer relationships, the company has excellent opportunities to stabilize and further expand its leading market position.
-The corresponding divisional strategies, as well as growth opportunities and initiatives based on these strategies, are outlined in the sections "Strategy of the Bioprocess Solutions Division" on page 29 and "Strategy of the Lab Products & Services Division" on page 30.
+The corresponding divisional strategies, as well as growth opportunities and initiatives based on these strategies, are outlined in the sections "Strategy of the Bioprocess Solutions Division" and "Strategy of the Lab Products & Services Division".